- What Is a Hernia?

 Last Updated on

-In case of cesarean delivery, since an incision takes place in the abdomen to deliver the baby, there is a possibility that the outer lining of the abdomen will push its way out of the incision, leading to a hernia.
+In case of a Cesarean delivery, since an incision is made in the abdomen to deliver the baby, there is a possibility that the outer lining of the abdomen will push its way out of the incision, leading to a hernia.

-Women can get a hernia after C-section delivery; although the occurrence is rare, there is a possibility for sure.
+Women can get a hernia after a C-section delivery.
+Although the occurrence is rare, there is a possibility that one can occur.

-Certain studies have calculated some statistics and concluded that nearly 2 out of 1000 women who had a cesarean delivery ended up having a hernia, which then is corrected surgically.
-These hernias tend to be more apparent in women, who have had a cesarean delivery by carrying out an incision on the abdomen in the top to bottom manner.
-Compared to it, incisions that have been side to side have had lower instances of a hernia.
+Certain studies have calculated that about 2 out of 1,000 women who had a Cesarean delivery ended up having a hernia, which was then corrected surgically.
+These hernias tend to be more apparent in women who had Cesarean deliveries through an incision at the top or bottom of the abdomen.
+By comparison, women with incisions on the side of the abdomen have had lower instances of a hernia.
 Most hernias tend to make themselves evident within the first year post delivery.
 Some hernias tend to occur right after the delivery, while many others take place within 3 years following the delivery.

-The reasons behind the occurrence of an incisional hernia after a C-section delivery depends on a variety of factors.
-Some of these can be process related, while a few may be linked to the physical characteristics of a woman.
+The reasons behind the occurrence of an incisional hernia after a C-section delivery depend on a variety of factors.
+Some of these can be surgery-related, while a few may be linked to the physical characteristics of the woman.
 Following are the reasons for a hernia in women after a C-section delivery:

-- Women who have a weaker abdominal tissue fail to keep the abdomen in place, increasing the risk of a hernia.
+- Women who have weaker abdominal tissue may fail to keep the abdomen in place, increasing the risk of a hernia.

-- The presence of gestational diabetes during pregnancy can increase the chances of a hernia as well.
+- The presence of gestational diabetes during pregnancy can increase the chances of a hernia.